LMX 4 Side Effects

 Applies to lidocaine topical: topical application aerosol liquid, topical application cream, topical application dressing, topical application foam, topical application gel/jelly, topical application lotion, topical application ointment, topical application pad, topical application patch extended release, topical application powder, topical application solution, topical application spray

-Along with its needed effects, lidocaine topical (the active ingredient contained in LMX 4) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by lidocaine topical (the active ingredient contained in LMX 4).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking lidocaine topical:Incidence not known
+If any of the following side effects occur while taking lidocaine topical, check with your doctor or nurse immediately:Incidence not known

 - Blurred vision